 - Terms of the three provisions under Sect.
 704(b) to validate an allocation.

 - Material details of the leading allocation provision, the two part substantial economic effect test.

 - Additional rules to allocate deductions, losses and gains attributable to non-recourse debt.

 - Relevant administrative guidance and court rulings.

-- Issues arising from Sect.
-704(b) that must be anticipated in crafting partnership agreements.
+- Sect.
+704(b) considerations for crafting partnership agreements.

 Tax Group Practice Leader